davechibuike/PANDA/README.md

 # Prerequisites

 - Node.js (version 14 or later recommended) and npm package manager installed.
-- database (MongoDB) set up and running.
+- database MongoDB set up by installing mongDB , what was used for this project is mongoDB Atlas
+- Connect to DB :-
+  $ check server.js last comments

 # Set up environment variables: